Attol8/Python-projects/README.md

 ## Run the Projects

-In order to run the projects, follow the instructions in the README files inside the individaul projects folders.
+In order to run the projects, follow the instructions in the README files inside the individual projects folders.